UJS-Cyber-Lab/TSO-HAstar-Net/README.md

-# TSO-HA*-Net
-### TSO-HA*-Net: A Hybrid Global Path Planner for the Inspection Vehi-cle Used in Caged Poultry Houses
+# TSO-HA*-Net: A Hybrid Global Path Planner for the Inspection Vehi-cle Used in Caged Poultry Houses
 *Sample ROS-C++ code will be made available upon finalization in the COMPAG journal.*

 # Related papers